 Most athletes engaged in sports such as kickboxing, basketball, and rugby experience nosebleed and are advised to consider gowning protective equipment.
 Some individuals wear transparent masks to help absorb potential blows to the face, minimizing the risk of nasal injuries and nosebleeds.
 You should provide children with protective equipment when playing, such as helmets, to avoid injuring their nose and getting epistaxis.

 When the mucus membrane becomes dry due to inhalation of dry air, the nose is irritated, leading to a nosebleed.
 You can keep nasal membranes moist by using a saline spray every three hours after waking up.
 Other alternatives include petroleum jelly or nasal gels administered gently on the affected nostril.
 Our ENT doctor in Los Angeles can direct you on other available alternatives to keep your nostrils moist.

 When to visit a physician.

-If you experience a chronic nosebleed, you can reduce nose bleeding by using home remedies under the direction of a Los Angeles nosebleed doctor such as nasal neo-synephrine and calcium alginate.
-Other medical epistaxis treatment Los Angeles physicians offer include cauterization, packing, silver nitrate, and intravenous and topical hemostatic products.
+If you experience a chronic nosebleed, you can reduce nose bleeding by using home remedies under the direction of a doctor such as nasal neo-synephrine and calcium alginate.
+Other physicians offer cauterization, packing, silver nitrate, and intravenous and topical hemostatic products.
 Cauterization is a procedure where a physician uses specialized equipment, which applies heat to the affected blood vessels sealing them.